 - Cayman Islands: Wild Banana Orchid

-The Ancient Greeks, for example, felt that it was a great symbol of male virility and Greek women would give meals of the plants’ bulbs to their husband if they wanted to conceive a male child.
-Considering the name they gave us for the flower in English, that’s not much of a surprise!
+The Ancient Greeks felt that it was a great symbol of male virility (remember what orchis means?).
+Greek women would give meals of the plants’ bulbs to their husbands if they wanted to conceive a male child.

-In Ancient China, orchids held great importance for a variety of reasons.
-In medicine, it was believed to assist the lungs and so was given to people with a bad cough.
-Confucius, the great Chinese philosopher, believed that honest and virtuous people were just like orchids because they were both perfect representations of culture.
+In Ancient China, orchids held great importance.
+In medicine, they believed it assisted the lungs, so they gave orchids to people with a bad cough.
+Orchids symbolized love and beauty as well as unity and fertility.
+Thus, they were common gifts for married couples.
+Confucius, the renowned Chinese philosopher, believed that honest and virtuous people were just like orchids because they both perfectly represented the culture.

-In parts of the Philippines, orchids play a role as the protectors of forests, while further south, in Indonesia, ludisia or jewel orchids are believed to be made up of parts of fairy cloaks.
+In parts of the Philippines, the orchid flower plays a role as the protectors of forests.
+Further south, in Indonesia, ludisia, or jewel orchids are believed to be made up of parts of fairy cloaks.

-As well as the meaning and symbolism of orchids, they are also used widely in cooking.
-In fact, you probably consume orchids quite regularly without even knowing it.
-That’s because vanilla, one of the world’s favorite flavors, which appears in everything from ice-cream to cupcake icing to lipstick, is derived from a species of orchid.
+Are orchids gluten-free?
+Good news!
+Yes, they are.
+You probably consume orchids quite regularly without even knowing it.
+That’s because vanilla, one of the world’s favorite flavors, which appears in everything from ice-cream to cupcake icing to lipstick, comes from a species of orchid.